 Mustang grapevines are pretty easy to spot and you'll most likely see them growing along riverbanks, climbing trees, and covering fence rows.
-Similar looking to muscadine grapes, which are also native to North America, one of the biggest differences between the two is that muscadine grapes are lighter in color, while these wild grapes have a deep purple color.
+In Texas, they grow in eastern side of the state, so you can find them growing near Houston, Dallas and Austin when foraging Texas countryside.
+Similar looking to muscadine grapes, which are also native plants to North America, one of the biggest differences between the two is that muscadine grapes are lighter in color, while these wild grapes have a deep purple color.

 The leaves from mustang grapes are lobed or heart-shaped and the underside of the leaves are white and feel fuzzy or velvety to the touch.
 Mustang grapes usually ripen and are ready to pick by mid-July but can continue to stay on the grapevine until August.
 These dark purple, almost jet black colored berries grow in small clusters and have a thick outer skin.